carlosdiaz723/concepts2020/README.md

 ### FEB 24
 - Scanner
   - [DONE] Develop a complete scanner for the SCL language
-  - Investigate and solve why scanner is ignoring last lexeme
+  - [DONE] Investigate and solve why scanner is ignoring last lexeme
   - Write report

 ### MAR 16